Those in the restaurant industry are familiar with the oft-repeated stat:

 “Do better” is classic and terrible advice that a lot of people get on the internet when asking for help.
 And that’s what a lot of tips about increasing restaurant and bar profitability amount to.

 Have better food.

 “Great, anyone care to tell me how?” you ask.

 But the great thing about lowering costs is that it’s actionable, it's not just about reading restaurant management books.
 (Actually, our How to Upsell post is actionable, too.)
 And it does the same thing as increasing sales: it generates more profit.

-Instead of focusing on getting unsustainably bigger, try cleaning up your business around the margins, running lean, having a strong restaurant business plan, staying on top of your restaurant balance sheet, and being strategic.
+Instead of focusing on learning how to price a menu, getting unsustainably bigger, try cleaning up your business around the margins, running lean, having a strong restaurant business plan, staying on top of your restaurant balance sheet, finding your break even cost, and being strategic.